Reality television: 2000s

+Reality television became globally popular at the turn of the century.
+Survivor/Expedition Robinson debuted in Sweden in 1997, while Big Brother debuted in the Netherlands in 1999.
+The American version of Survivor began airing in 2000 becoming a major success.
+The Big Brother franchise especially became a major success and is credited for "changing" television and celebrity status.
+The franchise expanded from the Netherlands to many other countries in the year 2000, and that same year Endemol (the Dutch TV company behind Big Brother) was purchased by Spanish corporation Telefónica for what was considered a large sum.

-Reality television became globally popular in the late 1990s and early 2000s, with the successes of the Big Brother and Survivor/Expedition Robinson franchises.
-In the United States, reality television programs suffered a temporary decline in viewership in 2001, leading some entertainment industry columnists to speculate that the genre was a temporary fad that had run its course.
-Reality shows that suffered from low ratings included The Amazing Race (although the show has since recovered and is in its 32nd edition), Lost (unrelated to the better-known serial drama of the same name) and The Mole (which was successful in other countries).
-But stronghold shows Survivor and American Idol continued to thrive: both topped the U.S. season-average television ratings in the 2000s.
-Survivor led the ratings in 2001–02, and Idol has the longest hold on the No. 1 rank in the American television ratings, dominating over all other primetime programs and other television series in the overall viewership tallies for eight consecutive years, from the 2003–2004 to the 2010–2011 television seasons.
+In the United States, reality television programs suffered a temporary decline in viewership, especially following the September 11 terrorist attacks, leading some entertainment industry columnists to speculate that the genre was a temporary fad that had run its course.
+Reality shows that suffered from low ratings included The Amazing Race (although the show has since recovered and is in its 37th edition), Lost (unrelated to the better-known serial drama of the same name) and The Mole (which was successful in other countries).
+But stronghold show Survivor remained resilient, leading the ratings in 2001–02.
+On the other hand, American Idol, which debuted in 2002, would go on to top the U.S. season-average television ratings in the 2000s.
+Idol has the longest hold on the No. 1 rank in the American television ratings, dominating over all other primetime programs and other television series in the overall viewership tallies for eight consecutive years, from the 2003–2004 to the 2010–2011 television seasons.

+Another trend was to combine reality TV with a social history angle usually by having contestants taken back to various time periods primarily to see how millennials would cope without modern technology.
+Examples included The 1900 House, Bad Lads' Army and That'll Teach 'Em.
+In addition to those was a series consisting of archeologists and historians running a farm though various historical periods, most notably Victorian Farm.